rachelproductmanager/DeepLearnWebsite/content/hello.md

 Communicating with the outside world and within your company about your AI strategy, AI product and AI vision is key - think about your messaging and positioning to investors, government relationships, the press, customers/users, partners and talent/recruitment.

-> “ AI will likely bring significant benefits to your customers, so make sure the appropriate marketing and product roadmap messages are disseminated.”
+> “ **AI will likely bring significant benefits to your customers, so make sure the appropriate marketing and product roadmap messages are disseminated.**”
+>

-\- _AI Transformation Playbook, How to Lead Your Company Into the AI Era by Andrew Ng_
+> \- _AI Transformation Playbook, How to Lead Your Company Into the AI Era by Andrew Ng_

 ## **Strategic scaling**